-How about giving turmeric extracts to people who just had bladder cancer taken out, or who have an early stage of squamous cell carcinoma skin cancer caused by arsenic exposure, or early stage cervical cancer, or precancerous lesions in the mouth or the stomach?
-In about a quarter of the patients, the lesions started to get better.
-One out of the two bladder cancer survivors, two out of seven precancerous mouth lesions, one out of six precancerous stomach lesions, one out of four early stage cervical cancer cases and two out of six early stage skin cancer, all without any noticeable side-effects.
+How about giving turmeric extracts to people who just had bladder cancer taken out?
+Or to those who have an early stage of squamous cell carcinoma skin cancer caused by arsenic exposure, or early stage cervical cancer, or precancerous lesions in the mouth or stomach?
+Researchers did this, and in about a quarter of the patients, the lesions started to get better.
+One out of the two bladder cancer survivors, two out of seven patients with precancerous mouth lesions, one out of six patients with precancerous stomach lesions, one out of four early stage cervical cancer cases, and two out of six patients with early stage skin cancer, all without any noticeable side-effects.

-One of the reasons it may work in some cancers better than others or some people better than others is differences in bioavailability.
-Megadoses were given and just a tiny amount ended up in the bloodstream.
-If you’re treating skin cancer though, why not just put the curcumin directly on the skin?
+One of the reasons turmeric curcumin may work in some cancers better than others, or in some people better than others, is differences in bioavailability.
+Megadoses were given, yet just a tiny amount ended up in the bloodstream.
+If we’re treating skin cancer, though, why not just put the curcumin directly on the skin?

-I've talked about what turmeric compounds can do to cancer cells in a petri dish.
-Here's some before and after pics.
-These are cervical cancer cells in a petri dish with more and more curcumin.
-Normal cells are unharmed, but cancer cell are laid to waste.
-Yeah, but to make it to the cervix, curcumin must be absorbed, unless a vaginal cream was invented.
+I’ve talked about what turmeric compounds can do to cancer cells in a petri dish.
+In the video, Topical Application of Turmeric Curcumin for Cancer, you can see some before and after pics.
+Cervical cancer cells are laid to waste as more and more curcumin is added, and normal cells are unharmed.
+But to make it to the cervix, curcumin must be absorbed (though a vaginal cream has been invented).